PhilipSchmid/k8s-home-lab/README.md

 ### Cilium Prerequisites

-Ensure the eBFP filesystem is mounted (which should already be the case on RHEL 8.3):
+Ensure the eBFP file system is mounted (which should already be the case on RHEL 8.3):
 ```bash
 $ mount | grep /sys/fs/bpf
 # if present should output, e.g. "none on /sys/fs/bpf type bpf"...